-Book value versus fair value – tabular comparison
+Book value versus fair market value – tabular comparison

-A tabular comparison of book value and fair value is given below:
+A tabular comparison of book value and fair market value is given below:

 |Transaction value at which asset has been recorded||Money value that can be expected to be received when asset is sold in the open market|